YASH-YADAV-dynamo/Bash_scripts/README.md

 ```
 For example, you want to make a folder named "frontend.txt"
 ```
-mkdir frontend.txt
+mkdir frontend
 ```
-If you want to create new folder "frontend.txt" and want to be inside this directory also ,then use `&&`
+If you want to create new folder "frontend" and want to be inside this directory also ,then use `&&`
 ```
-mkdir frontend.txt && cd frontend.txt
+mkdir frontend && cd frontend
 ```
 touch: it creates an empty file and it also use to update time-stamps.
 ```